lamamos/installation_script/README.md

 lamamos_script
 ==============

-A script to install lamamos
+A script to install lamamos.
+For more information and tutorial check this [site](https://lamamos.github.io/)